Data-Visualization-Intro/1-Class-intro/readme.md

 ### HTML and Semantics

 HTML tags convey _meaning_ to the content that makes up the document to help make it understandable.
-Since HTML tags can be made to look anyway you want they are [semantically](https://en.wikipedia.org/wiki/Semantic_HTML) - not stylistically - important.
+Since HTML tags can be made to look anyway you want via CSS they are [semantically](https://en.wikipedia.org/wiki/Semantic_HTML) - not stylistically - important.
 The proper use of HTML tags is important for accessibility.

 HTML tags have _attributes_ that provide additional information about HTML elements such as the `href` in the anchor (`<a href >`) tag.